 Before applying for licensure, students are required to: (a) ensure their transcript is up-to-date and contains all required courses, (b) complete and present a portfolio documenting achievement of the licensure standards, biography, and the four philosophy statements, (c) pass the MTLE test (pedagogy test and content area test(s) in addition to the basic skills test), and (d) complete the verification form.
 Upon completion of all requirements, students may apply to the Minnesota Department of Education for the appropriate teaching license(s).
 Most current application information is available on the Minnesota Department of Education's website.

-Students may be required to provide proof of liability insurance prior to participation in tutoring, field experiences or student teaching.
+Students may be required to provide proof of liability insurance before participation in tutoring, field experiences or student teaching.
 Such coverage can be obtained through membership in the Education Minnesota Student Program through Education MN's website.
 Student teachers are required to provide proof of liability insurance prior to the beginning of their student teaching experience.

-Some schools may require students to be fingerprinted for national criminal background checks prior to field experience or student teaching placements.
+Some schools may require students to be fingerprinted for national criminal background checks before field experience or student teaching placements.
 This background check requires the student to obtain a fingerprint card and take it to a law enforcement agency to have the fingerprinting completed.
 There is a fee for this service.
 Should this be a requirement of the field experience placement, details will be discussed in the appropriate methods courses.

 All teacher education programs are required to publish their students' test results and other information about their education programs.
 See the School of Education's website for the most up-to-date information available on the results of St. Scholastica's students.